exploring themes of human body and expression

 Later on that year, I was invited to join TurnAround Dance Theatre in their residency at Yorkshire Dance.
 They were developing a new piece called “Mirrored Minds”, in which they explored how we use mirror neurons to learn, recognise and empathise with one another.
 In response, in January 2015, I produced a series of 4 drawings that were exhibited in The Dukes gallery in Lancaster.
 These were 30cm by 40cm mixed media pieces that combined digital linear outline with traditional pencil drawing.

-Drawing inspiration from Greek Mythology, Karolina explores the motif of Rota Fortunae (Wheel of Fortune).
+In 2015, I created last large drawing inspired by contemporary dance.
+That year I was invited to participate in a series of three pop-up exhibitions in Manchester, each on one of the Fridays the 13ths in 2015.
+These exhibitions were inspired by the notions of luck, chance, fate and coincidence.
+I took an opportunity to draw further inspiration from Greek Mythology to explore the motif of Rota Fortunae (Wheel of Fortune).
 It is a concept representative of the capricious nature of fate and luck and of how within our personal narratives we habitually represent time as a cycle between prosperity and disaster.
-For the purpose of this exhibition Karolful introduced a new technique which blends a graphite monotype with traditional pencil drawing.
+For the purpose of this exhibition I introduced a new technique which blends a graphite monotype with traditional pencil drawing.
 These drawings have been produced in collaboration with the dancers Louis Lever and Joe Thomas.